England vs The Big Boys: a (horrible) history of narrow tournament defeats

 The draw that commenced England’s tournament was a fair result, and not a bad one given it was only Roy Hodgson’s third match.

-England were knackered by this stage.
+England were knackered.
 Chasing the ball for 120 minutes didn’t help.
-Their most common pass combination was Hart to Andy Carroll, who came on after an hour.
+Their most common pass combination was Joe Hart to Andy Carroll, who came on after an hour.
 It wasn’t thrilling.

 Justice was eventually done.
 A ragged England lost the shootout, with Ashleys Young and Cole missing and Andrea Pirlo Panenka-ing a strutting Hart.
 We’ll meet again...